InAnYan/ilispy/README.md

 | Macro              | ``` struct {     lval* formals;     lval* body; } ```                 |

 # Evaluation
 Ilispy program - is a List.
-List, that under evaluation, is named `S-expr`.
+A List, that under evaluation, is named `S-expr`.
 By default, the first member of S-expr is a function and the rest are arguments of function (like code mode in Lisp).
 For example:

     (+ 1 2 3)